Ashford University Catalog

-Limitations Regarding Career Services
+Limitations Regarding Career and Alumni Services

-Ashford University does not guarantee employment to any applicant as a result of his or her application, acceptance, attendance or graduation in any program.
+Ashford University does not guarantee employment to any applicant as a result of his or her application, acceptance, attendance, completion of any course, or graduation in any program.
 Ashford University does not verify the content of job postings that are presented on the career services webpage of the University website, and therefore makes no representations or guarantees about the accuracy of positions or contact information listed on the University website.
 Ashford University is not responsible for consequences that may follow from application to jobs listed on the University website.
 The inclusion of an employer’s job posting on this site shall not be construed as an endorsement of the employer (or of any religious or political point of view promoted by the employer) by Ashford University or any of its affiliates, and does not constitute a guarantee that a job is available with a given employer.

 It is the responsibility of the student or alumnus to perform his or her own careful background research when selecting a position, evaluating an employer, interviewing for, or accepting any position.
 It is the sole responsibility of the student or alumnus to obtain or confirm any necessary information concerning an employer.
 Ashford University is in no way responsible for the safety, wages, working conditions, or other aspects of employment.

 Ashford University’s website also contains links to other websites as a convenience for its users and is not responsible for the contents of any linked site.
-Anyone who discovers misuse or abuse of our website is encouraged to report the matter to the Office of Career Services, either in person or via CareerServices@ashford.edu.
+Anyone who discovers misuse or abuse of our website is encouraged to report the matter to the Office of Career Services at CareerSe[email protected].

 The Office of Career Services abides by the principles of professional conduct set forth by the National Association of Colleges and Employers (NACE).